kimmaker/RTK3/README.md

 Disappointingly, a wide variety of errors were found, ranging from mix-ups caused by confusingly similar Kanji, to inconsistent casing, to suspected guesswork, to incorrectly recognised multi-syllable surnames, to apparent slips on the keyboard, to seemingly deliberate flippancy that cannot be explained otherwise.

 The resulting audit utilised the six ability attributes of each RTK3 character: Combat (War), Intelligence, Politics, Charm, Army Command, and Naval Command.
-Based on the [list of KOEI RTK3 warriors in Japanese](https://gcgx.games/sangokushi/3/warriors.html), unique hexadecimal-converted attribute combinations ("signatures") were generated and validated against the English RTK3 binaries for identification, row by row and scenario by scenario.
-Corrections to the original software have been made as follows:
+Based on a moderately accurate [list of KOEI RTK3 warriors in Japanese](https://gcgx.games/sangokushi/3/warriors.html), unique hexadecimal-converted attribute combinations ("signatures") were generated and validated against the English RTK3 binaries for identification, row by row and scenario by scenario.
+In the end, errors and inaccuracies were found on both sides: the base list and the software.
+Corrections to the original RTK3 software have been made as follows:

 * Ahui Nan 阿会喃 あかいなん (was A Huinan)
 * Cai Yong 蔡邕 さいよう (was Cui Yang)